niklaushirt/aiops-install_3.1/README_INSTALLATION.md

 This should not take more than 15-20 minutes.

-If you want to check if the training data has been loaded you can execute:
+If you want to check if the training data has been loaded you can execute (make sure you're on your aiops project/namespace):

 ```bash
 oc exec -it $(oc get po |grep aimanager-aio-ai-platform-api-server|awk '{print$1}') -- bash